cyrillkuettel/pcp/java_und_c.md

 ## Werden in Java parameter by value or by reference übergeben?

-Immer by value, wenn es genau genommen wird.
+Immer by value, wenn man pedantisch sein will.
 Es ist subtil:

 Primitive Datentypen sowieso by value.